Be My Last

 "Be My Last" is Hikaru Utada's 14th Japanese single, released on September 28, 2005.
 It was used for the 2005 film Spring Snow, an adaptation of the 1966 Yukio Mishima novel of the same name.

 The cover art was taken in Prague, Czech Republic.
 The large, dark building shown to the left is Prague Castle.

 Promotion

-Utada had five TV performances a month after it had been released, due to her promotional work in Europe for the last Exodus album single, "You Make Me Want to Be a Man", which delayed her performances.
+Utada had five TV performances a month after it had been released, due to their promotional work in Europe for the last Exodus album single, "You Make Me Want to Be a Man", which delayed their performances.
 The timing of these lives has also fit in with the release of Spring Snow.
 Also planned with these live performances is an internet streaming of "Be My Last" available from Utada's Toshiba-EMI website.
 The streaming includes a performance as well as Utada answering a few questions from fans.
 It was available from the 11th until the 20th of November.
-On the television program performance at Music Station, Utada was accompanied with a cello as background music for "Be My Last" instead of the CD version which she had used for the other performances.
+On the television program performance at Music Station, Utada was accompanied with a cello as background music for "Be My Last" instead of the CD version which they had used for the other performances.
 Aya Matsuura had also covered "Be My Last" on 30 October 2005.